Get Your Child Outside, Regardless of Age!

-Getting kids outside is a challenge, but every year it is the same thing.
+Getting your kids outside is a challenge, but every year it is the same thing.
 Too cold, too wet or too busy.
 Kids are getting up at the same time in winter, but it is dark.
 It’s almost dark when kids get home from school and eat dinner.
 Also, kids often say, “I’m too old to play outside”.
 As video games and other social communications online are increasing, the challenge is to make sure kids are physically active and not just active on their video game systems.

 First, we need to acknowledge that not all kids are made the same.
 Some prefer hiking and larger sports activities and others prefer chess.
 If you live in a seasonal area that is not covered part of the year with snow, then you have it made.
 Bringing your child and their game of choice, such as puzzles or books, outside.
 Provide a table, book table or even comfy chair.